 Somerville announced today there'll be no health-club or theater openings there until at least Aug.
-3, due to what Mayor Joe Curtatone says is a "modest" rise in new Covid-19 case in the Boston area and because of problems with the state's contact-tracing system, which is supposed to help tamp down new cases by getting contacts of people who test positive to stay at home.
+3, due to what Mayor Joe Curtatone says is a "modest" rise in new Covid-19 cases in the Boston area and because of problems with the state's contact-tracing system, which is supposed to help tamp down new cases by getting contacts of people who test positive to stay at home.

 Most of Massachusetts went into phase 3 - which allows limited openings of more indoor facilities, such as health clubs, and relaxes standards for outdoor gatherings and some sports - last week.
 Boston joined phase 3 this week.
 Somerville had originally planned to join Boston, then postponed its plans for a week.
 But today, Curtatone said, in a statement: